canerkara/pdoque/README.md

 PDO CRUD library

 ## Usage
-Create a class that extends pdoque specify the tablename as first argument if model name not the same in database specify the primary key field name if it is different from 'id'
+Create a class that extends pdoque.

+Specify the tablename as first argument if model name not the same in database.

+Specify the primary key field name if it is different from 'id'.
 ```php
 class Person extends pdoque{
     public function __construct() {